R3 Motorsports: Car No. 23 history

 R3 attempted the 2009 Daytona 500 with Mike Skinner, but did not qualify for the event.

 In 2010, R3 Motorsports attempted to run the October race at Charlotte with Johnny Sauter driving, but failed to qualify.
 They also attempted the November Texas race with Josh Wise, but again did not qualify.

 After not attempting a race for a year, they attempted the 2011 fall race at Phoenix with Scott Riggs but did not qualify.

-For 2012, the team will attempt the full Sprint Cup Series schedule using cars purchased from Earnhardt Ganassi Racing, using the number 23.
+For 2012, the team would attempt the full Sprint Cup Series schedule using cars purchased from Earnhardt Ganassi Racing, using the number 23.
 Robert Richardson Jr. ran two Daytona races and two Talladega races in Toyotas.
-Scott Riggs will run through the rest of the season, running Chevys.
+Scott Riggs ran through the majority of the season, running Chevys.
 Riggs got the team qualified for the first time in Phoenix.
-The Cup team is a start-and-park operation to help fund the Nationwide Series team.
+The Cup team was a start-and-park operation to help fund the Nationwide Series team.